molinfo-vienna/software-development/QUICK_SETUP.md

     In general, a good practice is to separate the various elements of your software project into separate locations.
 A software project is not just the code needed to perform its tasks, but also to document and deploy.

+    **Give your own basic structure**

+    A possible outline of your project could look like the following:
+    ```
+    project/
+        devtools/
+            README.md
+            conda-recipe/
+                meta.yaml
+                build.sh
+                bld.bat
+                README.md
+        docs/
+        examplepackage/
+        tests/
+            data/
+            reference_data.csv
+            __init__.py
+            test_examplepackage.py
+        __init__.py
+        examplepackage.py
+        LICENSE.md
+        README.md
+        setup.py
+        .travis.yml
+        .appveyor.yml
+        .gitignore
+    ```

+    ***root directory***

+    The root directory should contain the primary `setup.py` file for the project.
+When

+    **Cookiecutter**

     We recommoned to use a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template.
+There are numberous different [templates](https://github.com/search?q=cookiecutter&type=Repositories) available
+    The advantage of cookiecutter lies in their easy to use boilerplates that give a structured python project directory structure, ready to use files for version control, continuous integration (CI), licencing, and documentation.

-There are numberous different [templates](https://github.com/search?q=cookiecutter&type=Repositories) available, however, we recommend using either the cookiecutter for [computational molecular Science (CMS)](https://github.com/MolSSI/cookiecutter-cms) or the cookiecutter for [data science](https://drivendata.github.io/cookiecutter-data-science/#cookiecutter-data-science).
+    We recommend using either the cookiecutter for [computational molecular Science (CMS)](https://github.com/MolSSI/cookiecutter-cms) or the cookiecutter for [data science](https://drivendata.github.io/cookiecutter-data-science/#cookiecutter-data-science).
     Both have their advantages and disadvantages.
 If you are working with machine learning related projects, the data science cookiecutter might be better suited for you.

-    The advantage of cookiecutter lies in their easy to use boilerplates that give a structured python project directory structure.

     You can install the CMS cookiecutter the following way:
     ```bash
     # If you don't have cookiecutter installed, you can install it with pip or conda
     conda install -c conda-forge cookiecutter
     # Create a new project with the CMS cookiecutter
     # There are several input options - if in doubt, use the default options
     cookiecutter gh:molssi/cookiecutter-cms
     ```

 4. Version control system - github